albertogaspar/dts/README.md

 ```

 _grid_search_: defines whether or not you are searching for the best hyperparamters.
-If True, multiple experiments are runned, each with a different combination of hyperparamters.
+If True, multiple experiments are run, each with a different combination of hyperparamters.
 The process terminates when all possible combinations of hyperparamers have been explored.

 _add_config_: The experiment's hyperparamters should be defined as a yaml file in the config folder